noswagorg/noswag/index.md

 We’re fighting a war.
 A war on waste, and the impact that waste has on our climate and cultivating wasteful culture.
 Swag represents a small battle within a much larger war.
 However, it seems like a positive and responsible step companies can take.
 Contribute your (or your companies) grain of sand, and all that.

-# So what you're saying is: Swag a gateway drug?
+# So what you're saying is: Swag is a gateway drug?

 Maybe ...